AdeptusM/lists/README.md

 - ssh_bad_passwords_list.txt = this lists all the passwords used by bad actors sorted by count descending.
 NEVER use these passwords
+- ssh_bad_sources_list.txt = this lists all the source ip of bad actors with geoip and dns info where available